Gunfighter: Famous gunfights

 The frequency and drama of gunfights in the "Wild West" were highly exaggerated by dime novel authors in the late 19th century.
 An estimate of 20,000 men in the American West were killed by gunshot between 1866 and 1900.
 Actual gunfights in the Old West were very rare, and when gunfights did occur, their causes varied.
 Some were unpremeditated fights incited by strong emotions, while others were the results of longstanding feuds, or were between criminals and law enforcement.
-Lawless violence such as range wars like the Lincoln County War and conflicts between white Americans and indigenous peoples were also causes.
 Some of these shootouts became famous, while others are lost to history.
 Gunfights were usually close-up and personal, with a number of shots blasted from pistols, often resulting in innocent bystanders hit by bullets gone wild.
 Much of the time, it would be difficult to tell who had "won" the gunfight for several minutes, as the black powder smoke from the pistols cleared the air.

 The most notable and well-known took place in the states/territories of Arizona, New Mexico, Kansas, Oklahoma, and Texas.
 To prevent gunfights, many cities in the American frontier, such as Dodge City and Tombstone, issued local ordinances to prohibit firearms in the area.
 Some of the most iconic gunfights in Old West history included: